14islands/r3f-scroll-rig/README.md

 - A `<Scrollscene>` is used to track the DOM element
 - Inside the `<ScrollScene>` we place a mesh which will receive the correct scale as part of the passed down `props`

+**⚠️ Note:** HMR might not work for the children of `<UseCanvas>` unless you defined them outside.
+Also, the props on the children are not reactive by default since the component is tunneled to the global canvas. <a href="/docs/api.md#usecanvas">Updated props need to be tunneled like this.</a>

+Learn more about edge cases and solutions in the <a href="#gotchas">gotchas section</a>.

 # Examples 🎪

 - [ScrollScene basic example](https://codesandbox.io/s/hello-world-ibc8y7?file=/src/App.jsx)